mongodb/docs/mongodb/source/reference/javascript.rst

    :param slowms: Optionally modify the threshold for a query or
                   operation to be considered "slow."

-   Modifies the current :term:`database profiling` level which allows administrators to capture data regarding performance.
+   Modifies the current :term:`database profiler` level.
+This allows administrators to capture data regarding performance.
 The database profiling system can impact performance and can allow the server to write the contents of queries to the log, which might information